 12. Fend off Loneliness and Isolation After Your Retirement Move

 Sometimes retirement can be lonely.
-This is especially true if you move away from friends and family or choose to live in a remote location that does not have good access to phones or the internet.
+This is especially true if you move away from friends and family.
+It’s also true if you choose to live in a remote location without good access to phones or the internet.
 This can lead to depression and loneliness, particularly if you live alone.

-You can fend off these sad feelings by volunteering at local organizations or by joining programs like habitat for humanity or other social outreach programs.
-You could also join a church, a book club, or a whole variety of local group activities that will help you to make new friends and get to spend time out of the house.
+You can fend off these sad feelings by volunteering at local organizations.
+Also, you can fend off sad feelings by joining programs like habitat for humanity or other social outreach programs.
+You could also join a church, a book club, or a whole variety of local group activities.
+These activities will help you to make new friends and get to spend time out of the house.

 There is no need to let yourself feel isolated.
-Make sure that you are not alone all the time and find ways to do hobbies and other activities that you enjoy to keep you from sitting alone in the house all day.
-This can be one of the biggest challenges of retired life for many people, but it can be avoided through these simple steps.
+Make sure that you are not alone all the time.
+Furthermore, find ways to enjoy activities you love to keep you from sitting alone in the house all day.
+This can be one of the biggest challenges of retired life for many people.
+However, it can be avoided through these simple steps.

 Relocating for Retirement Doesn’t Have to be Stressful

 Picking out the right place to retire doesn’t have to be hard work or a source of stress.
-You can find out a lot about the places that you are considering moving to by taking the time to visit them and see what life there is all about.
-Always budget and consider what you can afford and then decide how far away you want to be from your friends and family.
+You can find out a lot about the places that you are considering moving to by visiting and seeing what life is there.
+Always consider what you can afford, then decide how far away you want to be from your friends and family.